NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 18 U.S.C.
 371 federal conspiracy requires two more more people to agree to commit a crime.

 Notably, to “defraud” the United States means to obstruct or impair any government department's efficiency, destroy its operation, and cheat the government out of money or property.
+This definition provides a clear understanding of the term 'defraud ', making the audience feel informed and knowledgeable.

 A typical example of defrauding the government includes engaging in dishonest practices regarding government programs.
 Suppose you engage in a conspiracy to commit an offense.
 In that case, you could also be charged with crimes such as aiding and abetting or soliciting.